Your expert guide to spending 3 days in Oaxaca

 Oaxaca is one of the most foodie places you can imagine so if you’re interested in knowing more about the city and its culinary scene, I highly recommend taking a food tour.

-🌽 While the market & cooking tour I took in Oaxaca in 2009 no longer exists, in its place I recommend taking an ancestral food tour of Oaxaca.
+🌽 While the market & cooking tour I took in Oaxaca in 2009 no longer exists, in its place I recommend taking a very similar sounding ancestral food tour of Oaxaca.
 This tour allows visitors to engage with locals and their ancestral recipes – you’ll learn how over thousands of years the food you’re trying has impacted on the culture in this region.

 Even if you don’t want to take a food tour, be sure to try the local food.
 You can visit the delicious food stalls in the markets, restaurants (both local and high class), eat street food or simply grab tacos as you explore.